LexioJ/agenda_bot/README.md

 🌍 **Now with multi-language support!** Available in English and German, with more languages coming soon.

+⚡ **NEW in v1.2.0: Room-Level Time Monitoring!** Each Talk room can now have its own time monitoring settings, allowing different teams to customize warning thresholds and monitoring behavior while maintaining backward compatibility with global defaults.
+[Learn more →](ROOM_TIME_MONITORING.md)

 ## Overview

 The Agenda Bot is a comprehensive Nextcloud app that transforms how teams manage meeting agendas.
 Beyond basic agenda management, it provides intelligent time monitoring, permission-based access control, and automated progress tracking to ensure productive and efficient meetings.